lnbits/fossa/README.md

 ```bash
 cp fossa/hardcoded_user_config.h.example fossa/hardcoded_user_config.h
 ```
-> If using hardcoded values and not configuring over the web-installer chnage values in `fossa/hardcoded_user_config.h`
+> If using hardcoded values and not configuring over the web-installer change values in `fossa/hardcoded_user_config.h`

 Fetch and install everything needed (build), then push binary to esp32 (debug):